 Meal plans are included in the cost of your room and is required of all students who live on campus.
-Students living in North and South Atwood receive 19, buffet-style meals a week in the Atwood Student Center.
-Students living in University Village or Segelhorst are given $500 a semester to use at the dining hall, coffee cart, or farmer’s market, on a per item cost.
+Students living in North receive 19, buffet-style meals a week in the Atwood Student Center.
+Students living in University Village or Segelhorst Hall are given $500 a semester to use at the dining hall or coffee cart on a per item cost.
 Meal service is not available during winter or summer breaks.

 Those not on the Meal Plan may opt to purchase a meal card.
 Any unused meals left on meal cards remaining at the end of the semester will not be reimbursed.
 Meals may not be transferred to any other person.
 The Meal plan allows “to go” meals for the students unable to eat during regular meal times if advance notice is given to Dining Services.